Iowa Water Quality at a Glance

 Frequently Asked Questions

-Most of Iowa’s public water systems meet federal drinking water standards and are generally safe for consumption, with public health violations declining significantly from 259 in 2011 to 107 by 2021.
+Most of Iowa’s public water systems meet federal drinking water standards and are generally safe for consumption.
+However, the nitrate crisis reached a new phase in 2025–2026 and PFAS contamination is widespread in surface water sources.

-Why does Iowa have high PFAS levels in surface water?
+Why does Iowa have such severe nitrate problems in 2026?

 How can I find out about my local water quality in Iowa?